seeingnft/teia-/How-to-swap-🔃.md

 ![Storage fee adjustment in template wallet](https://i.ibb.co/7W3FNRR/Screen-Shot-2021-05-24-at-10-33-33-AM.png)

 ### HELP!
 I tried to raise the storage fees but I'm still getting the `BACKTRACKED` error!
-If raising storage fees doesn't work, you'll have to switch to using kukai wallet.
+If raising storage fees doesn't work, you'll have to switch to using [Kukai wallet](https://wallet.kukai.app/).
 You don't need to make a new wallet to do this.
 [Here](https://youtu.be/_9TwCzBBJGU) is a video tutorial on how to import your wallet to Kukai.